Indonesia plans random emission tests on motorists as poor air chokes Jakarta | Headlines

 - Indonesia

-Indonesia's capital will force drivers to undergo emission tests and consider ordering half of its civil servants to work from home, officials said on Monday, amid deteriorating air quality that has made Jakarta one of the world's most polluted cities.
+Indonesia's capital will force drivers to undergo emission tests, officials said on Monday, amid deteriorating air quality that has made Jakarta one of the world's most polluted cities.

+The president himself has been struggling to shake off a cough for nearly four weeks, which one official blamed on the high levels of pollution in Jakarta.
+"Possibly, as the president's doctor said, the sickness is contributed by unhealthy and poor quality of air," tourism minister Sandiaga Uno said after the cabinet meeting.

-Environmental groups have long pointed to coal-fired power plants as the cause.
+Environmental groups have long pointed to coal-fired power plants as the cause of high pollution.
 The government said it would carry out random checks on vehicles and force drivers to undergo emission tests.
 It will consider fines for those who fail and license revocation for repeat offenders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)